madz0/spring-boot-tut/README.md

 reference [http://www.laliluna.de/jpa-hibernate-guide/ch10.html](http://www.laliluna.de/jpa-hibernate-guide/ch10.html)

 ## Cascading consists in propagating the Parent entity state transition to one or more Child entities, and it can be used for both unidirectional and bidirectional associations.

+## Try not to use CascadeType especially remove for @ManyToMany association